-GlobeMed at GWU partners with RVCP to promote maternal healthcare and empowerment through income generation and education in the Huye District of Rwanda.
+GlobeMed at GWU partners with Set Her Free to promote female empowerment through income generation in the Kawempe division of Kampala, Uganda.

-GlobeMed at George Washington University + Rwanda Village Concept Project
+GlobeMed at George Washington University + Set Her Free

 GlobeMed at the George Washington University | Washington, District of Columbia

 Set Her Free | Kampala, Uganda